Expectations | Dallas Lifestyle Newborn Photographer

 How to set boundaries—one of the most important (but sometimes hardest) things to do as a photographer!
 When I first started my photography business, I struggled with saying no, setting work hours, and making sure I was valuing my time properly.
 Sound familiar?
 You’re not alone!
 Hey there, I’m Sabrina!
 I’ve been a photographer for […]

-photographer sitting near a couch discussing how to get photography clients
+photographer sitting near a couch discussing when to say 'no' to photography clients

 Figuring out how to price your services as a photographer can feel like a constant balancing act—too high, and you risk losing clients; too low, and you undervalue your work or burn yourself out.
 When I first started my photography business, I struggled with finding the right balance.
 I worried that charging too much would […]